 Your body is AMAZING; it’s stronger than you know.
 How do I know that?
-Because I didn’t start getting strong until I was 50.
-FIFTY!
-You may also be unaware of just how capable and amazing your body is.
+Because I became the strongest I've ever been at age 50!
+You may also be unaware of just how capable and amazing and strong you are, inside and out.

-The first time I picked up weights, I was 19 and they were probably 2 or 3 lbs in one of those all-pink-ladies-only-gyms.
+The first time I picked up weights I was 19.
+They were probably 2 or 3 lbs in one of those all-pink-ladies-only-gyms.
 And I felt badass (now my wine glass at the end of the day probably weighs more than that!).

 In my mid-30’s I tried a Pilates class.
 And the tiny, strong, adorable instructor demonstrated a chaturanga and I LAUGHED.
 Like as if ANYONE can do that - elbows back, belly tight, don’t smack your face on the floor on the way down?!
 Yeah, RIGHT!
 I remember even looking around the room for support - like “hey are you ALL seeing how bananas that is, what she is suggesting we do??!”
 Except they were all doing it - while I was aghast.